arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-4.md

 ## Friends don't let friends use Exceptions
-We are impatient and we never settle.
-We read what we coded so far and we torment ourselves thinking "*Exception sucks.
-We are functional programmers, damn!
-We are supposed to use an `Either` or a `Result` instead!*"
+You read what we coded so far and you torment yourself thinking "*Exception sucks.
+I am a functional programmer, damn!
+I am supposed to use an `Either` or a `Result` instead!*"

 OK, I'm sold: let's use a `Result`, then.